sky-uk/etcd-bootstrap/README.md

 # etcd-bootstrap

-Bootstrap etcd nodes in the cloud. `etcd-bootstrap` takes care of setting up etcd to automatically join existing clusters and create new ones if necessary.
+Bootstrap etcd nodes for cloud and vmware. `etcd-bootstrap` takes care of setting up etcd to automatically generate configuration and optionally register the cluster with a provider.
+It is intended to be used as an initialisation tool which is run before starting an etcd instance (e.g. kubernetes init-containers).

-It's intended for use with etcd and one of:
+It currently supports use with etcd and one of:
   * An AWS Auto Scaling group; or
   * A vSphere server; or
   * A GCP Managed Instance group